assemblee-virtuelle/semapps/website/docs/packages/importer.md

 title: Importer
 ---

-This service allows to import JSON data easily.
+This service allows you to import JSON data easily.

 ## Features

 - Import data, under the form of JSON-formatted arrays
-- Allow to create different kind of imports
+- Allow to create different kind of import actions
+- The import action will be called once per items in the JSON array

 ## Dependencies